Enterprise SEO: A Comprehensive Guide

 A thorough site audit begins with a technical SEO audit, which involves identifying and fixing issues such as crawl errors, broken links, and slow page load times.
 These technical elements are important because they directly impact how search engines index and rank the website.

 Use tools like Google Search Console to identify and fix technical issues across its extensive web properties.
+Navigate to the Pages section and you’ll find the issues on your site.

-Pages section in Google Search Console
+Pages section

 In addition to technical aspects, a comprehensive site audit involves a detailed content audit.
 This process evaluates the quality, relevance, and performance of the website’s content, identifying outdated or underperforming pages that need updating or removal.